RESEARCH

 Ten years in the making, with data from 22 countries, and based on the results of 76 randomized experiments, this meta-analysis of how financial education affects financial knowledge and downstream behaviors demonstrates the importance of our work.

-Authors: Tim Kaisera, Annamaria Lusardi, Lukas Menkhoff, Carly Urban
+Authors: Tim Kaiser, Annamaria Lusardi, Lukas Menkhoff, Carly Urban

 April 2022